qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   layer properties in the Layer Styling Panel.
 See https://nathanw.net/2016/06/29/qgis-style-dock-part-2-plugin-panels/ for an example.

 ..
-Actually, what could be nice is to provide example in the Cookbook to have an internal and always guaranteed link (see #2071)
+Todo: Actually, what could be nice is to provide example in the Cookbook to have an internal and always guaranteed link (see #2071)

 .. index::